 The creative role of humans shows how substratism differs from speciesism.
 But someone might object that there is no clean distinction between the two.
 In a broad sense, I can agree.
-In both we are considering the power relation between humans and non-humans.
+For both we are considering the power relation between humans and non-humans.
 But the types of non-humans are different.
 It stretches the term to call a machine one species among the others.

 Regardless, I do not think the issue is especially important.
 What matters are the political and moral consequences of our prejudice.
 My concern is that folding machines into the issue of speciesism will prevent us from giving machines the attention they deserve.
 If we focus on the broad commonalities between machines and other non-humans, we risk ignoring the specific differences.
 We also need a way of marking the special creative role humans have in technology.
 Our design choices are in need of moral guidance.